neumino/neumino.github.io/movies.md

-### The Nutcracker and the Four Realms
+### The Other Side of the Wind
-*Released on 2018-10-26, vote average 6.3*
+*Released on 2018-11-02, vote average 7*

-A young girl is transported into a magical world of gingerbread soldiers and an army of mice.
+Surrounded by fans and skeptics, grizzled director J.J. &#34;Jake&#34; Hannaford returns from years abroad in Europe to a changed Hollywood, where he attempts to make his innovative comeback film.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/2ktuvx9hrMw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/nMWHBUTHmf0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>